Phuket Air: Destinations

 In May 2005 Phuket Air was banned from flying into the European Union, such flights to London and Amsterdam were suspended.
 The airline was later removed from the blacklist after complying with safety audits.

 As of February 2006, Phuket Air maintained one domestic route between Bangkok and Ranong and an international tour-package flight from Bangkok to Yangon, Myanmar.
 Phuket Air also operated to Chittagong, Bangladesh.
 In 2006 Phuket Air ceased all scheduled flights in and out of Thailand.
 The airline then went on to focus on ACMI leasing, which the carrier operating for Saudi Arabian Airlines on selected Hajj services.
 Phuket Air was successful in its bid to lease its Boeing 747-300 aircraft to Saudi Arabian Airlines.
 In 2010, Phuket Air transitioned to Boeing 747-400 aircraft under a new contract with Saudi Arabian Airlines.
+Phuket Air ceased trading in 2012, and much of its fleet was scrapped by 2018.

 Fleet

 Phuket Air did not have an active fleet at April 2013: